getpopper/popper/docs/sections/cn_workflows.md

   dir: /path/to/dir/
 ```

-It is worth mentioning that if the directory specified is outside the workspace,
+It is worth mentioning that if the directory is specified outside the
-then anything that gets written to it won't persist.
+`/workspace` folder, then anything that gets written to it won't persist
+(see below for more).

 ### Filesystem namespaces and persistence